How to Become a Certified Event Planner

 Step 1: Earn a Bachelor's Degree

 Most employers require event planners to hold a bachelor's degree.
-Event planners may come from a variety of educational backgrounds; acceptable fields of study for event planners include hospitality management, marketing, public relations and other related areas.
+Event planners may come from a variety of educational backgrounds such as hospitality management, marketing, or public relations.
 Relevant coursework includes accounting, hospitality management and meeting management.
 Some schools offer programs of study specific to event and meeting planning.
 Students in these programs might study event promotion, computer skills for business and event design.

 Step 2: Gain Planning Experience

-Many event planners start out in another job or organization, planning smaller events, such as meetings and discussions.
+Many event planners start out planning smaller events, such as meetings and forums, for small organizations.
 Administrative assistants, for example, may assume meeting planning responsibilities in addition to their normal duties.
 Aspiring event planners also may enter the field in related occupations, such as catering coordinator positions, to build experience and advance to a planner role.

 - Become familiar with common computer programs.
 Event planners must have skill with multitasking and organizing large amounts of information and tasks.
 Project management software, as well as spreadsheet and database software, may be helpful in keeping event planners organized and on track with planning duties.